Website Accessibility Guide: WCAG 2.2, UX and Digital Quality

 Example: Ensure your site works with current and future browsers, mobile devices, and assistive technologies.

-Pro tip: At DBETA, we bake POUR into every stage of design using our DBETA Bones 8.0, which ensures semantic markup, accessible colour palettes, and responsive layouts by default.
+Pro tip: At DBETA, we bake POUR into every stage of design using our DBETA Bones 8.0: Research-Led Framework Engineering, which ensures semantic markup, accessible colour palettes, and responsive layouts by default.

 Practical Steps to Make Your Website Accessible